inato/effect-meetup-20240423/slides.md

 Effect is the description of a program, which is interpreted by the Effect runtime

 <!--
+Helping sites get access to the right trials for them and their patients, Inato finds sites with untapped patient populations, high motivation, strong capabilities, and low competition

 Before using fp-ts we had our own Either implementation but we had nothing for Option for instance

 Whereas RTE is already the program, you can only invoke it, whereas with Effect you can do sthg else.